Economy of London: Financial services

-London's largest industry remains finance, it is the largest financial exporter in the world which makes a significant contribution to the UK's balance of payments.
+London's largest industry remains finance.
+It is the largest financial exporter in the world, and makes a significant contribution to the UK's balance of payments.
 In the 2017 Global Financial Centres Index, London was ranked as having the most competitive financial center in the world.
-However, in the 2018 ranking, London has lost that title to New York City.
-In the 2020 Global Financial Centers Index, London was ranked as having the second most competitive financial center in the world after New York City (alongside cities such as Shanghai, Tokyo, Hong Kong, Singapore, Beijing, San Francisco, Shenzhen and Zurich in the top 10).
+However, in the 2018 ranking, London had lost that title to New York City.
+In the same ranking for 2020, London came second after New York City (with cities such as Shanghai, Tokyo, Hong Kong, Singapore, Beijing, San Francisco, Shenzhen and Zurich in the top 10).
 The City of London is home to exchanges, banks, brokers, investment managers, pension funds, hedge funds, private equity firms, insurance companies and reinsurance markets.
 London is notable as a centre of international finance where foreign participants in financial markets come to deal with one another.
-It is also home to the Bank of England, the second oldest central bank in the world, and the European Banking Authority, although the latter is moving to Paris in March 2019 following the Brexit referendum of 2016.
-Other key institutions are Lloyd's of London for insurance, the Baltic Exchange for shipping.
+It is also home to the Bank of England, the second oldest central bank in the world, and the European Banking Authority, although the latter was moving to Paris in March 2019 following the Brexit referendum of 2016.
+Other key institutions are Lloyd's of London for insurance and the Baltic Exchange for shipping.

 A second financial district has developed at Canary Wharf to the east of the City, which includes the global headquarters of two of the world's largest banks, HSBC and Barclays, the rest-of-the-world headquarters of Citigroup and the headquarters of the global news service Reuters.
-London handled 36.7% of global currency transactions in 2009 – an average daily turnover of US$1.85 trillion – with more US dollars traded in London than New York, and more Euros traded than in every other city in Europe combined.
+London handled 36.7% of global currency transactions in 2009 – an average daily turnover of US$1.85 trillion – with more US dollars traded in London than in New York, and more Euros traded than in every other city in Europe combined.
 London is the leading centre for international bank lending, derivatives markets, money markets, international insurance, trading in gold, silver and base metals through the London bullion market and London Metal Exchange, and issuance of international debt securities.

-Financial services in London benefited from the UK's membership of the European Union, although this may end following the decision of the United Kingdom to leave the European Union.
+Financial services in London benefited from the UK's membership of the European Union (EU), although there were concerns following the decision of the United Kingdom to leave the EU.
+However, Britain’s exit from the EU in early 2021 (Brexit) only marginally weakened London's position as an international financial center (IFC).

-The combination of lax regulation and London's financial institutions providing sophisticated methods to launder proceeds from criminal activity around the world, including those from drug trade, makes the City a global hub for illicit finance and London a safe haven for the world's malfeasants, according to research papers and reports published in the mid-2010s.
+The combination of lax regulation and London's financial institutions providing sophisticated methods to launder proceeds from criminal activity around the world, including those from the drug trade, makes the City a global hub for illicit finance and London a safe haven for the world's malfeasants, according to research papers and reports published in the mid-2010s.